Host1Plus General Terms and Conditions

 - 3.1.
-VPS and Cloud VPS hosting services are under Shared hosting resource restriction.
-VPS and Cloud VPS hosting service usage might be restricted based by the demand of neighboring users of the same service.
+VPS hosting services are under Shared hosting resource restriction.
+VPS hosting service usage might be restricted based by the demand of neighboring users of the same service.

 - 3.2.
 VPS CPU threshold is calculated if over usage is detected for a prolonged period of time.
 If this occurs, it will be limited until the appropriate usage is restored.
 The User is free to upgrade his plans to benefit from higher CPU speeds if necessary.

 - 3.3.
 VPS Bandwidth is calculated for every month and is reset every month regardless of the billing cycle.
 If the bandwidth limit is reached, the network speed is set to a bare minimum.
 In such cases the User is asked to upgrade his system.